JonasVgt/1BluDDns/README.md

 <code>LOGGING_LEVEL</code> (optional) The logging level.
 Can be one of the following:
 - INFO (default): info, warnings and errors will be logged.
-- WARNING: warnings and rrrors will be logged.
+- WARNING: warnings and errors will be logged.
 - ERROR: only errors will be logged
 - DEBUG: info, warning, errors and debug messages will be logged.